 Songs Like “MacArthur Park”

-If you love “MacArthur Park,” here are some other songs with a similar mix of heartbreak and vivid imagery:
+If you’re a fan of “MacArthur Park,” here are some other songs with similar themes: